 Regional Partnerships Advisor

-	Based in: Regional Hub for Europe and CIS
+Based in: Istanbul Regional Hub for Europe and Central Asia

 Studied at: King’s College London

 Hi, I'm Ivan Zverzhanovski.
 My main areas of expertise are:

 4. Project design, management and implementation